ElektroG Explained: What Manufacturers and Retailers of Electrical Appliances Need to Know in 2025

 FAQs

-Who is legally required to take back electronic devices?
+Who is required to take back electrical appliances in Germany?

-Do sellers have to accept old devices back?
+Are retailers required to accept old electrical devices back?